 The financial liability of clearing institutions with regard to clearing transactions, in which they undertake the duty to act as CCP, shall be determined within the limits to be established and in the framework of the guarantee to be taken from their members as well as other collateral.

-Central clearing institutions that are to provide CCP services must have and must maintain an adequate level of capital in line with the financial risks they have undertaken in the related capital market instruments – and other risks – and must establish and maintain a data processing infrastructure as well as internal control, risk management and internal audit systems.
+Central clearing institutions that are to provide CCP services must have and must maintain an adequate level of capital in line with the financial risks they have undertaken in the related capital market instruments (and other risks), and must establish and maintain a data processing infrastructure as well as internal control, risk management and internal audit systems.
 The internal audit units of these institutions are obliged to control the reliability and adequacy of their risk management and data processing infrastructures at six-month intervals, as a minimum, and to notify the CMB of the results.
-The CMB may decide the related control be made more frequently and require an independent audit to be conducted with regard to the issues mentioned above.
-Furthermore, the CMB is authorised to require the financial adequacy of the institution that is to provide CCP services to be assessed with methods it would specify, including stress tests, and to request a credit rating to be assigned in cases where it deems necessary.
+The CMB may decide the related control be made more frequently and require an independent audit to be conducted with regard to the above-mentioned issues.
+Furthermore, the CMB is authorised to require the financial adequacy of the institution that is to provide CCP services to be assessed with methods it would specify, including stress tests, and to request a credit rating to be assigned in cases where it deems it necessary.

 To maintain financial stability, the CMB may impose additional obligations, including capital requirements on institutions of systemic importance and their members.

 In principle, guarantees taken by an institution that is to provide CCP services and the assets of account holders shall be monitored separately from the assets of the institution.
 The institution providing CCP services shall not use these guarantees or assets for purposes other than those they were deposited for, with the exception of transactions with regard to the execution of clearing.
 The institution that is to provide CCP services shall take all necessary measures to comply with these requirements.

 Institutions that are to provide CCP services are not obliged to make separate contracts with the parties in each transaction.